Treepat/Treepat/README.md

 # Treepat

 Treepat is a language to recognize patterns in trees in a similar way as regular expressions recognize patterns in strings.
-Treepat includes analogous operators to regex union, concatenation, and closure, which are extended to the notion of trees.
+Treepat includes analogous expression.operators to regex union, concatenation, and closure, which are extended to the notion of trees.

 ## Installation